MicrosoftDocs/Viva/Viva/glint/setup/360-subject-experience.md

 ::image type="content" source="../../media/glint/setup/360-subject-step-1.png" lightbox="../../media/glint/setup/360-subject-step-1.png" alt-text="Screenshot of the first step for 360 subjects.":::

 1. Follow on-screen instructions to add or remove feedback providers.
-2. When finished, select the **Invite Feedback Providers** button.
+2. When finished, select **Invite Feedback Providers**.
 3. A banner confirms that your feedback providers are updated.
-4. Feedback provider email invitations are sent within 15 minutes of pressing the button.
+4. Feedback provider email invitations are sent within 15 minutes of confirming your providers.

 ### What if I haven't invited enough feedback providers?

-You receive on-screen notification if your minimum isn't met.
-Select **Update Feedback Providers** after you have entered enough providers.
+You receive on-screen notification if your minimum number of providers isn't met.
+Select **Update Feedback Providers** after correcting this issue.

 ::image type="content" source="../../media/glint/setup/360-not-enough-providers.png" lightbox="../../media/glint/setup/360-not-enough-providers.png" alt-text="Screenshot of the Not Enough Feedback Providers window.":::